ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         The `echo` command takes care of the passphrase so you don't need to enter it manually.

     !!! note
         This registration file should be created at the end of the `sb init` command.
 However, given that the build is asynchronous it will complete even if you accidentally interrupt it.
-However, if you do interrupt it then the repoistory registration file won't be craeted.
+However, if you do interrupt it then the repository registration file won't be created.
 We grab it again here just to cover our bases if that command got interrupted.
 If it didn't get interrupted you could skip this step.
 However, it doesn't hurt to grab it again here as it will just retrieve it again.

 ## Verify your application